cms-tau-pog/TauFW/PicoProducer/README.md

 ```
 pico.py --help
 ```
-If CMSSW is compiled correctly with `scram b`, then the `pico.py` script should be copied from `scripts/` to `$CMSSW_BASE/bin/$SCRAM_ARCH`, and available as a command via `$PATH`.
+If CMSSW is compiled correctly with `scram b`, then the `pico.py` script should have been automatically copied from `scripts/` to `$CMSSW_BASE/bin/$SCRAM_ARCH`, and should be available as a command via `$PATH`.

-To use DAS, make sure you have a GRID certificate installed, and a VOMS proxy setup
+If you need to access DAS for getting file lists of nanoAOD samples, make sure you have a GRID certificate installed, and a VOMS proxy setup
 ```
 voms-proxy-init -voms cms -valid 200:0
 ```